James Longstreet: Reconstruction era

-In 1875, Longstreet began to challenge the criticisms of his war record.
-He demanded evidence from Pendleton and Lee's staff officers.
-By then, these charges alongside anger at him for his use of black troops in Louisiana had already destroyed his reputation.
-Longstreet published a series of articles defending his conduct during the war.
-At the same time, he became popular with Northerners, who thought highly of his support for Reconstruction and praise for General Grant.
-Throughout the 1880s and 1890s, Longstreet often gave speeches in the North, many of them in the presence of Union veterans, and he was received favorably.
+In 1875, Longstreet began to challenge the criticisms of his war record, demanding evidence from Pendleton and Lee's staff officers.
+By then, these charges, alongside anger at him for his use of black troops in Louisiana, had destroyed his reputation.
+Longstreet published a series of articles defending his war record.
+At the same time, he became popular with Northerners, who thought highly of his support for Reconstruction and praise for Grant.
+Throughout the 1880s and 1890s, Longstreet often gave speeches in the North, many of them in the presence of Union veterans, and was received favorably.
 A large ceremony took place in Atlanta in 1886 to mark the 25th anniversary of the attack on Fort Sumter.
 Longstreet was not invited, but he went anyway.
-He was embraced by Jefferson Davis, and a crowd of people cheered.
+He was embraced by Jefferson Davis, and a crowd cheered.

 In 1875 the Longstreet family left New Orleans with concerns over health and safety, returning to Gainesville, Georgia.
 By this time Louise had given birth to ten children, five of whom lived to adulthood.
-Longstreet continued to serve on the city school board and as an administrator of the University of Louisiana, later known as Tulane University.
-In March 1877, on one of his frequent return trips to New Orleans on business, Longstreet converted to Catholicism and remained a devout believer until his death.
+Longstreet continued to serve on the city school board and as an administrator of the University of Louisiana, later Tulane University.
+In March 1877, on one of his frequent trips to New Orleans on business, Longstreet converted to Catholicism and remained a devout believer until his death.
 Fr.
-Abram J. Ryan, author of "The Conquered Banner", encouraged Longstreet to convert, assuring him that he would be welcomed with "open arms" if he decided to come into the Church.
+Abram J. Ryan, author of "The Conquered Banner", encouraged Longstreet to convert, assuring him he would be welcomed with open arms if he came into the Church.